 - Why Is It Being Challenged?

-- FAQ On Article 370 Of Indian Constitution
+- FAQ On Article 370 of the Indian Constitution

 Historical Background Of Article 370

 1948: War ends with Pakistan withdrawing its forces.
-Even though accession was complete, India had offered to hold a plebiscite and if accession was not confirmed, “we shall not stand in the way of Kashmir divorcing herself from India”.
+Even though the accession was complete, India had offered to hold a plebiscite, and if the accession was not confirmed, “we shall not stand in the way of Kashmir divorcing herself from India”.
 Ayyangar reaffirmed India’s commitment to the conditions and thus the creation of a separate constitution for J&K began.

 1949: On 27 May1949, the Constituent Assembly approved 306A (now 370) after modifications and negotiations.
 On 17 October 1949, Article 370 was eventually incorporated into the Constitution by India’s Constituent Assembly.